domhnallohanlon/thunkable_book_1/bbs.md

 ### Blocks

-The code for this app is reasonably straightforward. **When** the button is clicked we **get** the text from TextBox1 and **set** it as the text in Label1.
+The code for this app is reasonably straightforward.
+The block <span class="block control">When Button1.Click</span> is what we call an event handler - it is waiting to a particular event to happen.
+In this case, **When** the button is clicked we **get** the text from TextBox1 with the <span class="block getter">Textbox1.text</span> block and then **set** it as the text in Label1 using the <span class="block setter">set Label1.text</span> block.
 For this reason these blocks are often referred to as getters and setters.
-Drag and drop the blocks together and they should just snap together like puzzle pieces.
+As we drag and drop the blocks together they snap together like puzzle pieces - simples!

 ![Get and Set Blocks](img/get_and_set_blocks1.gif)

 <!-- ![Get and Set Blocks](img/blocks_get_and_set.png) -->

 Once we've got this very basic app working it's time to add in some more code to make it work even better.
-The pink `join` block comes from the text drawer and with a bit of practice, having colour coded blocks will be very helpful when we're trying to build more apps in the future.
+The pink <span class="block text">join</span> block comes from the text drawer.
+With a bit of practice, having colour coded blocks will be very helpful when we're following along with future tutorials.

 In our bulletin board we want to add new messages into the thread below the old messages, so we need a way to add text into a new line.
 In order to display these new messages on their own line we use the *\n* escape character.
 This behaves just as if you pressed the <kbd>Return</kbd> key on your keyboard.

 ![Get and Set, better!](img/get_and_set_blocks2.gif)